When I first heard about the raw food diet it made perfect sense. I thought I had finally found the perfect human diet after years of being confused.

 - Physicians Committee for Responsible Medicine

-100 percent raw foods diet not supported by scientific data
+100-percent raw foods diet is not supported by scientific data

 I found a raw foods diet unsatisfying in the long run because it was too limited.
-A lot of the claims of this being the natural diet, enzyme theories, etc. are unsubstantiated or simply bad science.
+A lot of the claims of this being the best natural diet, because of enzyme theories, etc. are unsubstantiated or simply bad science.

 The enzyme theory behind raw foods

 One of the main principles of the raw foods diet is that the enzymes in the food are destroyed by cooking things over 116 degrees.
 Enzymes are a type of protein used for many bodily processes.
-It was thought by Dr. Edwin Howell MD back in the 1920’s that by eating food raw we would deplete less of our own enzymes and thus live longer.
+The Enzyme theory was developed by Dr. Edwin Howell MD back in the 1920s.
+He thought that by eating food raw we would deplete less of our own enzymes and thus live longer.

 But it is not accurate that we deplete enzymes by eating some cooked foods.
 The enzymes in raw foods are actually broken down and digested by us when we eat them, so they do not help us digest the food.
 And we create ample amino acids to digest our food in any case.

-Brocolli is one exception to the rule, and should be ither eaten raw or chopped well and let sit for 40 minutes before cooking to maintain sulforaphane levels.
+Broccoli and other cruciferous veggies are an exception to the rule and should be chopped well and let sit for 40 minutes before cooking to maintain sulforaphane levels.

 Humans are biologically adapted to eating some cooked foods